kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 Subvolume flags
 ---------------

-The subvolume flag currently implemented is the *ro* property.
+The subvolume flag currently implemented is the *ro* property (read-only status).
 Read-write subvolumes have that set to *false*, snapshots as *true*.
 In addition to that, a plain snapshot will also have last change generation and creation generation equal.

 Read-only snapshots are building blocks of incremental send (see ``btrfs-send(8)``) and the whole use case relies on unmodified snapshots where